csinpi/blade_chest/README.md

 ## References

-If you use the software please cite the following paper:
+If you use the software, please cite the following paper:

 [Shuo Chen, Thorsten Joachims.
 Modeling Intransitivity in Matchup and Comparison Data.
 The 9th ACM International Conference on Web Search and Data Mining (WSDM)](http://www.cs.cornell.edu/~shuochen/pubs/wsdm16_chen.pdf)